-Unlike traditional bridges, implant-retained bridges do not require the step of removing additional tooth structure of neighboring teeth.
+Unlike traditional bridges, implant bridges do not require the step of removing additional tooth structure of neighboring teeth.
 This step is performed so that the bridge can be reliably anchored.
 Since dental implants are strong enough to hold restorations on their own, you can retain more of your tooth enamel and still have your smile fully restored.

 If you’re considering dental implants, you may still have questions about this life-changing replacement option.
 Unlike dentures that have been used for hundreds of years, dental implants are a newer technology, which is why many people have questions about them.
 At Fromuth & Langlois Dental, we want our patients to have all of the information that they need to make a confident decision.
 Keep reading to learn the answers to some of the most frequently asked questions about dental implants in Manchester.

 The dental implant process is longer than other replacements, but the results can last a lifetime.
-Once your implants are placed, we will wait at least 3 to 4 months to let them integrate into your bone.
+Once your implants are placed, we will wait at least three to four months to let them integrate into your bone.
 This osseointegration process ensures that they will be a sturdy support for decades to come.
 After, you’ll come back into our office, where we will place your custom-made restoration for a strong and beautiful smile.
-While this process does take months, you can count on implants to last for the rest of your life with proper care.
+While this process does take months, you can count on dental implants to last for the rest of your life with proper care.

-When people hear about the implant surgery, they may automatically think that it is painful.
+When people hear about dental implant surgery, they may automatically think that it is painful.
 However, patients that have undergone this procedure relate the discomfort to a simple tooth extraction.
 Before surgery, you’ll be made numb and comfortable to ensure that you’re relaxed throughout the process.
 When the procedure is done, you may feel slight soreness for the first few days, but this is completely normal.
 Simply follow the aftercare instructions from your dentist in Manchester to manage any discomfort!

 Many people struggle with dentures that slide and slip around when they speak, eat, or laugh.
 This is not only uncomfortable, but it can cause self-consciousness when in public.
 Thankfully, we offer dental implants as a way to stabilize dentures, giving patients beautiful full smile replacements with the stability and health benefits of dental implants.
-With an implant-retained denture, you can eat all of your favorite foods without worrying about your teeth shifting around.
+With an implant denture, you can eat all of your favorite foods without worrying about your teeth shifting around.